-In the early hours of January 14, the Israeli Air Force bombed a kilometer (km)-long Hamas tunnel connecting Israel, Egypt and the Gaza Strip, dug deep below the Kerem Shalom border crossing (Jerusalem Post, January 14).
+In the early hours of January 14, the Israeli Air Force bombed a one kilometer (km)-long Hamas tunnel connecting Israel, Egypt and the Gaza Strip, dug deep below the Kerem Shalom border crossing (Jerusalem Post, January 14).
 The tunnel stretched from Gaza across 180 meters of Israeli territory—including below strategic gas and diesel pipelines—into the Egyptian Sinai Peninsula.
 According to Israeli officials, it was intended not only for the smuggling of weapons and fighters into Gaza from Egypt, but also to permit simultaneous attacks on Israeli border facilities from multiple points (Jerusalem Post, January 15).
 This was one of six Gazan tunnels that Israel has destroyed since October (Jerusalem Post, February 19).

 Israel is also now hard at work on a permanent solution—known as “the Obstacle”—to the cross-border tunnels (Jerusalem Post, January 14).
 The Obstacle’s above-ground manifestation is a six-meter high wall, but below-ground there is a high-tech barrier of bentonite, concrete and “large iron cages” with a monitoring system and sensor equipment that detects tunnels (Jerusalem Post, February 22, 2017).
 Only four of a planned 65 km has been built so far, but the Obstacle is due to be completed by the end of 2019.
 Once completed, it will entirely encircle Gaza, supposedly preventing future tunneling into Israel (Times of Israel, January 18).